GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

 |          8          |                       Build A Dashboard with Plotly Dash                        |
 |          9          |                       Predictive Analysis Classification                        |
 |          10         |                                  Conclusion                                     |

+# Executive Summary

+The report focus on collecting data by web scrapping or API calls, perform EDA and visualize the data before building a classification machine learning models to predict whether the landing will succeed or not.